DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 ## Plugin Extensions & Definitions
 In order to use this plugin, you'll have to extend your models to provide necessary contextual information for the protobuf generator to identify interfaces and data structures.

 Protobuf messages will only be generated for data structures identified as interface messages between models.
-This requires that the modeled systems include behaviors and defined inputs and outputs. `schema:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:` are identified as interface messages.
+This requires that the modeled systems and components include behaviors with defined inputs and outputs. `schema:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:` are identified as interface messages.
 Any substructure or embedded enum in the interface messages will also be included in the generated protobuf messages -- so you can nest `schema` definitions for complex user-defined messages.

 # Protobuf 3 Features